tonethar/IGME-330-Master/notes/demo-canvas-and-sprites.md

 	1) First we'll walk though the app and make sure we understand all of this code

-	2) We have 5 major sections of code for this demo - all jammed into the same file, as well as the variables and functions all being in the same scope or namespace.
+	2) We have 5 major sections of code for this demo - all jammed into the same file, as well as the variables and functions all being in the same "global" scope (namespace).

 	3) Soon we will look at how we can re-factor code like this into modules to make it easier to work on, especially for a team, and how to place code into distinct modules